Smart Casual Verification of the Confidential Consortium Framework: CCF

 \section{CCF}

 This section provides an overview of the distributed architecture of CCF, focusing on the components that are relevant to our verification efforts.
-Interested readers can find a more general description of CCF in \cite{Howard23}.
+Interested readers can find a more comprehensive description of CCF in \cite{Howard23}.

-At its core, CCF uses state-machine-replication and trusted execution to offer the abstraction of an always available application that remains robust to attacks, including from the nodes themselves.
+At its core, CCF uses state-machine-replication (SMR)~\cite{Schneider90} and trusted execution to offer the abstraction of an always available application that remains robust to attacks, including from the nodes themselves.
 CCF assumes that neither node operators nor other applications running on the hardware can be trusted.
 The host, the OS, the hypervisor, the network and persistent storage are all assumed to be corruptible.
-State machine replication (SMR)~\cite{Schneider90} is well-known technique to building fault-tolerant distributed systems.
 Intuitively, SMR provides clients with the illusion that there is a single server that will, sequentially, execute individual application requests.
 SMR achieves this by replicating application logic on a set of nodes, a fraction of which may fail.
-The system maintains consistency across nodes by deciding on a totally ordered sequence of transactions, also known as a log or ledger.
+The system maintains consistency across nodes by deciding on a totally ordered transaction log.
 Formally, SMR guarantees the following (def. from \cite[Fig. 3]{Ongaro14}):

 \begin{property}[State Machine Safety] If a node has applied a log entry at a given index to its state machine, no other node will ever apply a different log entry for the same index. \end{property}

 Most SMR systems further ensure that the agreed-upon set of transactions will be applied in a way that guarantees \textit{linearizability}~\cite{Herlihy90} (or \textit{strict serializability}): the resulting execution will be equivalent (equal read and write sets) to an execution in which each transaction was executed in sequence, and in an order that matches the order in which they were issued.
 Though appealing, strict serializability can be costly to enforce.
 SMR systems thus often relax this guarantee to read-only transactions specifically.
 They offer only \textit{serializability} and allow read-only transactions to read stale state.
 CCF is no different: it offers strict serializability for committed read-write transactions and serializability for committed read-only transactions.